jonahkaye/django_proxy/README.md

 - Registration with username and password to get API key.
 -

+USER MANAGEMENT:
+- see models.py

+REQUEST VALIDATION
+- see validation.py

+ERROR HANDLING
+- see views.py

+RATE LIMITING
+- see UserRateThrottle in InferenceProxyView.
+Set at 100 RPM/user

+ASYNC PROCESSING
-Using celery.
+- Using celery.
 Normally, best to have same number of worker processes as CPU cores to limit context overhead switching.
 But because processes are I/O bound, using gevent makes more sense.
 Using guncicorn as production wsgi server.

+UNIT TESTING
+- see tests folder

 COMMANDS: